What Young Learners Really Need to Learn

 If you’ve ever driven by a pre-school or early learning center before during the day, you’ve probably seen a bunch of children out running around on recess.
 While this is an excellent way for them to use up some energy and get fresh air, there’s more to it than that.
 Teachers are watching the kids see if anyone is having problems with their gross motor skills.
 These include actions like running, jumping, or hopping on one leg.
 If there are issues that get observed, the attention is there right away.
 Corrections get started before any real significant problems occur.

 Fine motor skills will enhance the classroom.
 These are the skills that include cutting with scissors, drawing lines, coloring, and using a computer.
 These are all actions that are requirements of kindergarten and later elementary years.
-If they get a head start on them before going to their first years of school, they will already be ahead of the game.
+They will already be ahead of the game if they get a head start on them before going to their first years of school.

 It’s Beneficial All-Around